mmelan000/E-Commerce-API-Backend/README.md

 1. Download.
 2. Run `npm i` in your terminal.
 3. Login to your **mysql** shell and run schema.sql.
-Optionally, you may also `npm run seeds` to seed the database.
+Optionally, you may also `npm run seed` to seed the database.
 4. Create a .env file in the root and enter the following information:
 ```
 DB_NAME=employees_db